The Ausdance skill set for teaching dance

 We know that great teachers, and dance, change lives.
 As dance becomes embedded in the National Curriculum, dance teachers will be in demand.
 Be prepared and armed with the latest teaching strategies and skills to make you a 'must have' for many schools, clubs and organisations.

-The training program is part of a 5-year strategy to provide the dance sector with base-level accredited dance teacher training for the many dancers and dance teachers working in social, community and recreational settings who do not currently aspire to attaining a University degree.
+The training program is part of a five-year strategy to provide the dance sector with base-level accredited dance teacher training for the many dancers and dance teachers working in social, community and recreational settings who do not currently aspire to attain a university degree.

-Since its inaugural delivery in 2010 the Ausdance skill set for Teaching Dance has given 68 students a kick-start to a lifetime of dance teacher learning.
-Over this time the skill set has been delivered in Melbourne (twice), Perth(twice), Adelaide (twice), Queensland and Canberra.
+Since its first delivery in 2010, the Ausdance skill set for teaching dance has given many students a kick-start to a lifetime of dance teacher learning.
+Over this time, the skill set has been delivered in Melbourne, Perth, Adelaide, Queensland and Canberra.

 Testimonials